sitecoreops/sitecore-health-extensions/README.md

 The following endpoints are available after installation:

-`/healthz`: returns 200 OK to indicate that the application is running.
+`/healthz`: returns 200 OK to indicate that the application is running otherwise 50x if Sitecore is not able to initialize.

-`/readiness`: returns 200 OK to indicate that the application is read if connections to SQL, Solr etc. is OK, otherwise 503 Service Unavailable.
+`/readiness`: returns 200 OK to indicate that the application is ready to accept requests otherwise 503 if connections to SQL, Solr etc. are not responsive.

 ## Installation